 You must use something on-brand, relevant to your content, and helpful to your readers.
 Follow the steps below if you want to remove the Default Uncategory Category.

-You can remove the uncategorized category with a few options.
+You can delete uncategorized category in wordpress with a few options.
 You might:

 Option 1: Rename the Uncategorized category